Abu Layth: Politics

-Ajmal supports peaceful relations between Israel and Palestine via a Two-state solution.
+Ajmal supports peaceful relations between Israel and Palestine via a two-state solution.
 He suggests the two-state solution, arguing that such a pragmatic attempt at resolution is not un-Islamic.
 He argues to this effect that Islam has for a long time had the goal of mitigating suffering and establishing justice, even at times with compromise.
+On 17 May 2021, Ajmal's house in Birmingham was invaded by a mob, accusing him of supporting Israel, which Ajmal denied.

-Ajmal has been invited to the White House in recognition of his anti-terror work.
+Ajmal was invited to the White House in recognition of his anti-terror work.
 He has also been described as a key figure locally in the UK's counter-extremism Prevent strategy.